 Piazza Trilussa will give you a warm welcome to the Trastevere neighborhood in Rome, as it is like an appetizer.
 Among the things to do in Trastevere at night is to visit the Piazza where street artists gather.

 Its beautiful structure and steps are the right place for you to sit and relax and listen to the artists.
-In addition, the beautiful and eye-catching fountain dominates the entire Plaza, and provides a good view.
+In addition, the beautiful and eye-catching fountain dominates the entire Piazza, and provides a good view.
 Gathering there with friends or some family members, you will enjoy a cheerful and festive atmosphere.

 Some of the best known discos in Trastevere are the following: